jacklul/asuswrt-usb-raspberry-pi/README.md

 # Asus Router <=> USB <=> Raspberry Pi
-### Connecting Raspberry Pi to LAN through USB port on stock Asus router
+### Connecting Raspberry Pi to LAN through USB port on Asus router

 This makes any Raspberry Pi capable of becoming USB Gadget to connect to LAN network through router's USB port.